-Compare the 2021 Chevrolet Spark LS vs 1LT Trim Levels.
-What is the Difference?
+Compare the 2021 Chevrolet Spark LS vs 1LT Trims.
+What is the difference?

 Like all models of the Spark, the LS is a four-seater hatchback.
 It also has the same engine that remains consistent for the line.
 The 1.4L four-cylinder manages to make just 98-horsepower and 94 lb-ft of torque.
 These numbers do not feel any more impressive than the sound.
 The LS can be equipped with either a five-speed manual or a continuously variable transmission.

 There is, of course, an advantage associated with having such little power.
 The Spark gets 33mpg on the highway with either transmission.
 As far as city driving goes, the manual will give drivers 29mpg while the CVT manages 30mpg.
 It is these city numbers that truly make the Spark a great commuter.
 While the manual transmission is a little less efficient, it makes driving this power-lacking vehicle a bit more enjoyable.

 The Spark is a front-wheel-drive vehicle exclusively.
 The LS does have a few performance-oriented features, such as hill start assist.
 This no-frills hatchback comes with disc brakes in the front and drum brakes in the rear.

 Chevrolet keeps up the bare-bones approach on the exterior of the Spark LS.
 It sits on 15-inch steel wheels and has black manually-adjustable outside mirrors.
 The LS relies on halogen projector-beam headlights to illuminate the night.
 It does get a sporty rear spoiler.